chapman91/chapman91/README.md

 👋 Hola, Amigo

-My name is Chapman and I am a self-taught trained software engineer interested in all things web3 & blockchain technology.
+My name is Chapman, and I am a trained self-taught software engineer with an interest in all things web3.

 - 👀 I'm exploring the world of penetration testing, blockchain technology and AWS.
 - 🌱 I'm currently working on my new startup called SyncSphere Labs (https://cyrocoin.xyz/).